sirkyp/fhir-t1d-exchange/blog.md

 A few weeks ago, I had what seemed like a straightforward task: create a FHIR Implementation Guide for the T1D Exchange Data Specification.
 I had Excel files full of data specifications and a goal to transform them into a working FHIR IG that could support quality improvement and research for Type 1 Diabetes care.

-What I didn't expect was how this would turn into one of the most interesting collaborations I've had with AI - and how quickly we could go from concept to a comprehensive, working Implementation Guide.
+What I didn't expect was how this would turn into one of the most interesting collaborations I've had with AI - and how quickly we could go from concept to a solid foundation for a T1D Exchange Implementation Guide.

 ## The Initial Challenge